Configure Connection with Analytics Extensions

 Sign in to the Tableau Server Admin Area.

 - If you only have a single site (default) on your server, click Settings, and then go to Step 2.

 - If you have multiple sites on your server:

-- Scroll to Analytics Extensions, select Enable analytics extension, and then click Save.
+Scroll to Analytics Extensions, select Enable analytics extensions, and then click Save.

-- Type: (Required) Specify the server type you are connecting to.
+- Connection Name: (Required) Specify the server type you are connecting to.
 RSERVE supports connections to R via the RServe package.
 TABPY supports connections to Python via TabPy or to other analytics extensions.

 - Port: (Required) Specify the port for the service.